mjkim-micro/dimdi/README.md

 # DiMDI: Dextran sodium sulfate(DSS)-induced Microbial Dysbiosis Index for microbiota study using mouse model

 ## Overview
-**DiMDI** is a high-reliable and reproducible dysbiosis index capable of assessing the state of microbial dysbiosis in mouse models.
+**DiMDI** is a high-reliable and reproducible dysbiosis index to assess the state of microbial dysbiosis in mouse models.
 Particularly, it presents a standard for microbial imbalance in DSS-induced mouse models based on amplicon data.

 ## Getting Started